A Guide to Breaking into the Gaming IndustryJul 02, 2019

 It’s easy to learn the technical aspects of a game but conceptualising one is a real challenge.
 Games Industry compares games with movies – where you have seen it all, you have played it all; so how is yours going to be any different?
 Games are not the easiest thing to write.
 Diving into the psychology of who your player base is – how they think, what they want, why they like them – can greatly impact the game’s design.

 A career in gaming is a great choice if you are willing to put in the effort.
-However, if you need help finding your purpose in life then, whether it is in the gaming industry or not, Robin Bates’s workbook can help you get started.
+However, if you need help finding your purpose in life then, whether it is in the gaming industry or not, one of our workbooks can help you get started.